smcasillas1/Capstone/README.md

 In this step, I will discuss my data wrangling process used in both Excel and Python for each of my data source files.

-- OCJS Crime datasets: Excel Data Cleaning and Merging Datasets
+- Excel: OCJS Crime datasets: Data Cleaning and Merging Files

      1. Exported Crime Data from OCJS Website for years 2017-2022 onto my personal laptop
      2. Appended each year's crime data file to one another